youzan/vant/packages/vant/src/area/README.md

 ### Initial Value

-To have a selected value，simply pass the `code` of target area to `value` property.
+To have a selected value, simply pass the `code` of target area to `value` property.

 ```html
 <van-area title="Title" :area-list="areaList" value="110101" />